The Family Life Services Clinic impacts the greater Ann Arbor region with life-saving and life-changing services and support.

 Although these are not the primary reasons women choose abortion, the following statements reflect concerns that play a role in influencing women to terminate their pregnancies:

-- There are problems with the health of fetus
+There are problems with the health of the fetus

 Risk factors for long-term adverse psychological sequelae post-abortion

 The 10% of women who experience long-term psychological sequelae are more likely to display certain characteristics and demographic similarities that are more likely to predispose them to severe psychological effects.
 These include previous psychiatric history, poor relationships with others (especially mother or partner), older, multiparous women with existing children, and religious affiliation.